IntuitionLabs

 Cost Comparison Example

-As an illustrative calculation, consider a scenario: A developer queries Claude for 1 million tokens of output using Claude Sonnet 4.5 (limit, e.g. summarizing a book).
+As an illustrative calculation, consider a scenario: A developer queries Claude for 1 million tokens of output using Claude Sonnet 4.6 (e.g. summarizing a book).
 Input of 250,000 tokens and output 1,000,000 tokens would cost:

-If instead it used Opus 4.5 (breaking into the maximum length possibility), it might cost more (but Opus output more expensive).
+If instead it used Opus 4.6, it would cost more due to higher output rates.
 In any case, one must weigh such API call costs against subscription costs.
 An API user hitting multiple tens of millions of tokens per month could spend thousands of dollars, so at that point it might make sense to negotiate an enterprise deal or upgrade to seats if applicable.

 Implications and Future Directions